elsehow/dsp-is/sliding-window-fft/README.md

 then

-`browserify stream-eeg.js -o public/bundle.js`
+`npm run build`

-finally, serve the public/ directory, e.g. with
+to generate the bundled js. finally, serve the public/ directory with

-`ecstatic public/`
+`npm start`

+and go to localhost:8000